mirko/SonOTA/README.md

 The latest updates include binary files (thanks to the great work by https://github.com/khcnz/Espressif2Arduino) so you can update your Sonoff device from start to finish without having to build anything.

-The included final Arduino Sketch binary is https://github.com/arendst/Sonoff-Tasmota (v5.5.2, the only change is defaulting to AP mode rather than WPS when unconfigured).
+The included final Arduino Sketch binary is v5.8.0 from the Sonoff-Tasmota releases page: https://github.com/arendst/Sonoff-Tasmota/releases

 ### Running